katlynmurphy54/CSC541JWebUnitTesting/README.md

 # CSC 541/741 - Software Testing - Spring 2021

-## JWebUnitTesting - Assignment 9/10 - Benjamin Smith and Katlyn Murphy
+## JWebUnitTesting - Benjamin Smith and Katlyn Murphy

+This is the source code for our submission of the CSC 541 group project in Spring 2021 @ EKU.

 Purpose: This assignment is to study and practice JWebUnit:
 1. Go to the following web sites to study JWebUnit: https://jwebunit.github.io/jwebunit/